-Emperor's Tomb places Indy in a series of castles and ruins as he collects items, solves puzzles, pulls switches, and beats up bad guys.
-As an Indiana Jones fan I was hoping this game would capture the flavor of the films, but except for the trademark music, that's not the case.
-In fact, I suspect you could swap Lara Croft with Indy and nobody would even notice.
+The game takes Indy through a series of castles and ruins as he collects items, solves puzzles, pulls switches, and beats up bad guys.
+I was hoping this game would capture the flavor of the films, but aside from the trademark music that's not the case.
+I suspect you could swap Lara Croft with Indy and nobody would even notice.
 Heck, the main character doesn't even look like Harrison Ford, although the voice is a close match.

 Although the first stage feels like a Tomb Raider outtake, Emperor's Tomb does ultimately deliver its share of intense moments, like creeping through a cave of giant bats or swimming to shore with a huge crocodile on your tail!
 These thrills make up for some of the game's more frustrating sequences.
-Periodic technical flaws tend to reveal the game's PC origins (gasp!), and these include clipping problems, collision detection issues, frame-rate stutters, and misplaced shadows.
-One time I even found myself walking on thin air!
+Periodic technical flaws include clipping problems, collision detection issues, frame-rate stutters, and misplaced shadows.
+Once I even found myself walking on thin air!

 But the biggest liability is the hit-or-miss controls.
 Sometimes you can grab a ledge, while other times you cannot.
 Sometimes you can pull a switch, and sometimes you can't.
 This is not the polish we expect in a console adventure.
-At least your game is saved automatically (and transparently) on a regular basis, which is a very nice feature.
-It doesn't capture the unique spirit of the films, but if you can accept Emperor's Tomb for what it is, you'll probably find it worth your while.
+At least your game is saved automatically (and transparently) on a regular basis.
+It doesn't quite capture the unique spirit of the films, but if you're an Indy fan Emperor's Tomb is worth your while.
 NOTE: The instruction manual that comes with this game is amazing!
 Maps, newspaper clippings, hand-written notes... it's a handbook worthy of Indy himself! © Copyright 2008 The Video Game Critic.

 What made the movie so great was the suspense and tension created by the fact that you never knew when or where the shark would appear.
 When you are the shark, there's no excitement at all.
 Yeah, you can bump boats and bite swimmers, but that gets old the second time you do it!
 And the game's programming is as shoddy as its design.